Name: John William VANCE

 Frances VANCE (1870-1940) = Edwin Robert MAKIN

-From his early years he was an avid reader, in fact he had an insatiable thirst for knowledge and in his early years admitted to reading even while walking down the Strand in London.
+From his early years in Ireland he was an avid reader, in fact he had an insatiable thirst for knowledge and admitted to reading even while walking down the Strand in London.
 He was interested in French and German and was continually being tutored in these languages.

 John wrote in 1850, “Life is like a book.
 It has a beginning and an end.
 Everyday of our life is like a leaf, and every morning as we rise, we turn over a new leaf of the great book of life.
 There is no going back on what we have already past, we must go forward, and read on to the end.”
 (1)